denistsoi/franklinchen.github.io/content/post/2012-09-16-excited-by-the-new-season-of-the-pittsburgh-recorder-society.markdown

 Someone donated a whole bunch of music to us and even some instruments.
 Here are the scores I picked up (there were plenty left over that others did not pick up, but I resisted the temptation to take more than I was ever going to work on):

-{% img /images/donated-recorder-music.jpg Selection of recorder music someone donated to the Pittsburgh Recorder Society %}
+{{< figure src="/images/donated-recorder-music.jpg" title="Selection of recorder music someone donated to the Pittsburgh Recorder Society" >}}

 Baroque stuff, Handel, Telemann, sopranino "bird" tunes, old English airs and dances, a three volume set of [Van Eyck](/blog/2012/07/28/my-first-appearance-on-a-music-recital-program)!